This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Gnostic Academy of Chicago:

-Speaker: There's knowledge gained, but it is minor in comparison to the Direct Path.
+Instructor: There's knowledge gained, but it is minor in comparison to the Direct Path.
 There are different paths in the development of the soul.
 Many simply incarnate, suffer in life and die, going to the abyss to be disintegrated, and returning once again to through progressive incarnations through mineral, plant, and animal consciousness, until becoming humanoid once again.
 That is one rotation of the Wheel of Samsara.
 Those souls that definitively do not want realization proceed on such a path, until finally, after the 3000th turn, are reabsorbed back into the Absolute.
 There is knowledge gained, but nothing in comparison to an initiate of the Straight Path, who consciously works towards realization.
-You can read more about this in The Mystery of the Golden Blossom by Samael Aun Weor.
+You can read more about this in The Mystery of the Golden Flower by Samael Aun Weor.

 Audience: What is the role of Purgatory in esotericism?